dochobbs/claradash_replit/replit.md

-# Clinical AI Review Dashboard
+# Vital Provider Dashboard

 ## Overview
-A professional web dashboard for medical providers to review and document AI-assisted clinical interactions.
+A Bauhaus-inspired web dashboard for medical providers to review and document AI-assisted clinical interactions.
+Designed with Vital's philosophy: "Designed for care, built for trust."
 This application serves as both an EMR (Electronic Medical Record) system and an active workspace for evaluating pediatric AI consultations.

 ## Purpose
 - **Primary Goal**: Enable medical providers to review AI interactions between parents and a clinical AI agent